-PSLIB (beacon receiver control)
+PSLIB (beacon receiver control) '''

 Complete information concerning NMEA formats and sentences is available from the NMEA at P. O. Box 50040, Mobile, AL 36605; 205-473-1793, 205-473-1669 FAX.
-Cost of the NMEA materials is \$35 U. S. dollars, plus shipping and handling.
+Cost of the NMEA materials is currently \$35 U. S. dollars, plus shipping and handling.

 DGPS corrections are accepted on RTCM-104 v.
 2.0 format.
-The GARMIN GBR 21 is the recommended beacon receiver for use with the GPS 45.
-Other receivers with the correct RTCM format may be used, but may not correctly display status or allow tuning control from the GPS 45.
+The GARMIN GBR 21 is the recommended beacon receiver for use with the GPS 40.
+Other receivers with the correct RTCM format may be used, but may not correctly display status or allow tuning control from the GPS 40.

-The GPS 45's optional mounting bracket allows fixed installation on any flat surface or bulkhead, and permits easy removal for portable use.
-The mounting kit can be installed with or without the swivel base.
+The GPS 40's optional mounting bracket allows fixed installation on any flat vertical or horizontal surface, and permits easy removal for portable use.
+The kit can be installed with or without the swivel base.